SpencerCDixon/dotfiles/NOTES.md

 * have an alias that displays all aliases that are available with a description
 * store aliases in separate files inside an alias folder if they get too big
 * potentially store vundle/bundles in a vimrc.bundles and source it immediately in my main vimrc
+* echo a random alias everytime I open vim or terminal until I have them all memorized

 Alias Types
 * file system